Elephants in India

 History reveals that elephants were found all over India, during the Mughal empire including many part of Centeral India like Marwar, Chanderi, Satwas, Bijagarh and Panna.

-Which state has the maximum number of Elephants?
+Which state has the maximum number of Elephants in India?

 With a population of 6,399 elephants, Karnataka stands out with the highest population of elephants.
 On August 9, 2023, the state census revealed an increase of 350 elephants since the previous census, making it the highest elephant-populated region in the country